awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 **Note**
 The `region` parameter references the AWS Region in which the Athena data catalog is located, not the location of the data files in Amazon S3\.

-When using the Athena data catalog, the following limits apply:
-+ A maximum of 100 databases per account\.
-+ A maximum of 100 tables per database\.
-+ A maximum of 20,000 partitions per table\.

-You can request a limit increase by contacting AWS Support\.

-To avoid the limits, use a Hive metastore instead of an Athena data catalog\.

 If you manage your data catalog using a Hive metastore, such as Amazon EMR, your security groups must be configured to allow traffic between the clusters\.

 In the CREATE EXTERNAL SCHEMA statement, specify `FROM HIVE METASTORE` and include the metastore's URI and port number\.
 The following example creates an external schema using a Hive metastore database named `hive_db`\.